AlexandreChaussard/PLNTree-package/taxapln/README.md

 # ⚡️ General usage

-First, install the `plntree` package, which contains the implementation of TaxaPLN
+First, install the `plntree` package, which contains the implementation of TaxaPLN:
 ```bash
 pip install plntree
 ```